Whoa… the Quran is weird.

 Solomon the Wise and Terrible

 So one natural source of my surprise is that I’m already familiar with King Solomon through the Tanakh (Old Testament) and the Quran’s Solomon is an entirely different person.
 This is not the first time the Quran has redacted or changed biblical characters, and some of the characters were quite substantially altered (particularly Talut, who is a choppy mixture of Gideon and Saul).
-Though such precedents have been set, this King Solomon is so utterly alien to the Tanakh’s account.
+Though such precedents have been set, this King Solomon is so utterly alien to the Tanakh’s account in a mirror-world kind of way.
 I feel I need to really explain this so that you’ll understand my reaction.

 Solomon starts his reign by solidifying power through killing off potential dissidents and past enemies of his father.
 He amasses in his treasury large amounts of wealth for the sake of public benefit (building the Temple and city walls) and for status (building his palaces and simply hoarding stuff).
 These actions are ambiguous because they are politically savvy but also morally reprehensible.
 The opulence of his spending is great for the national economy and culture, but also oppressive and negligent of the poor.
 Solomon fulfills David’s ambition and replaces the portable Tabernacle with the fixed Temple, but he does this with forced labor.
 While the Torah’s view of slavery is complicated and problematic, it is worthy to note that the rebellion that undermined Solomon’s dynasty was led by the man in charge of the forced labor and fueled by outrage at the public cost of royal opulence.
 Solomon’s ultimate failing is accredited in the Tanakh’s histories to him marrying foreign wives and embracing syncretism, but within the summary of his reign is the truth that his fall was consistent with the flaws of his character and actions.
 The mixed portrayal of Solomon is that his success provided the best and most glorious time for Israel, but also set the nation up for its conflict and destruction.
 Solomon received every blessing from God and wasted it.